MeesJ/roblox-scripts/README.md

 **Do scripts in this repository contain backdoors?**<br>
 No. You can check this yourself.
 There currently are no scripts which contain loaders, which are used for backdoors.
 There also is no obfuscated code where these could be hidden.

+**Where can I find thumbnail API endpoints I can use?**
+These can be found [here](https://github.com/MeesJ/roblox-scripts/blob/eb1a940c013421a6ad605f6d8df64e4d2f728974/ThumbnailAPI.md).

 **Do you create exploiting scripts?**<br>
 I'm not helping you with ruining other's playing experiences, sorry.<br>